 Get in touch with Alexandre “Sandro” Gegelashvili, Head of Simulation & Modeling.

 How can Simulation & Modeling be applied to development of devices?

 Below is an example of how the areas of Simulation can be integrated in the development process of MedTech devices.
-Move the slider to see points of intervention.
+Move the slider to see points of intervention (only on desktop version).